Shopify/hydrogen-v1/docs/hooks/global/usecustomer.md

 description: The `useCustomer` hook returns the customer access token of the currently logged in user.
 ---

 The `useCustomer` hook returns an object representing the currently logged in user.
-It should only be used within server components.
+It can only be used within server components because the because we don't automatically send the `customerAccessToken` to the client.
+By default it remains secure in the session.

 ## Example code